Dixie: Uses of the term

 Sociologists Christopher A. Cooper and H. Gibbs Knotts surveyed all 50 states and the District of Columbia for the use of the words "Dixie" and "Southern" in business names.
-Unlike the survey conducted by John Shelton Reed, who concentrated on cities, Cooper & Knotts surveyed entire states using modern technology rather than the physical search of telephone books that were available to Reed.
+Unlike the survey conducted by John Shelton Reed, who concentrated on cities, Cooper and Knotts surveyed entire states using modern technology rather than the physical search of telephone books that were available to Reed.
 They excluded the chain Winn-Dixie from the study.
 Their data, within these parameters, resulted in a 13-state region which they divided into three tiers, from high to low scores.
 In the first tier were Alabama, Louisiana and Mississippi.
 The second tier was Arkansas, Georgia, Kentucky, North Carolina, South Carolina, and Tennessee.
 The third tier was Florida, Oklahoma, Virginia, and West Virginia.

 In 1965, the Washington Redskins football team (now the Washington Commanders) modified the team song, removing the word "Dixie" and a musical quotation from the song Dixie after a Black fan wrote to the owner of the team, describing the racial unrest that "Dixie" caused and asking for it to be stopped.

-In the 21st century, several groups or organizations removed "Dixie" from their names so as not to glorify the Confederacy.
+In the 21st century, several groups or organizations removed "Dixie" due to its association with the Confederacy.
 They included Dolly Parton's Dixie Stampede, the music group Dixie Chicks, and the Dixie Classic Fair.
 The board of trustees at Dixie State University in Utah voted unanimously in December 2020 to change the name of the institution, with the Utah Legislature putting "Utah Tech University" into effect in 2022 to distance the university from the "Dixie" term.